MattechLab/SigInf_2026/4-Discrete-Fourier-Transform/README.md

    git clone https://github.com/MattechLab/SigInf_2025.git
    ```
 2. Visit [Google Colab](https://colab.research.google.com) in your web browser.
-3. Drag and drop the file lab_DFT.ipynb into the Google Colab interface to open the notebook.
+3. File->Upload Notebook->Drag and drop the file lab_DFT.ipynb into the Google Colab interface to open the notebook.